• About

 Suesey Street

-Seats 100 (private dining/weddings 60/100).
-L & D Mon-Sat 12pm-2pm & 6pm-9pm.
+Seats 70 (+ 40 outdoors).
+Private dining/weddings 40/100.
+L & D Mon-Sat 12pm-2.30pm & 6pm-9.30pm.
 A la carte.
-SC 12.5% groups 8+.
+Vegetarian and Childrens´ menus.
+Wine from €32, glass €7.50.
+SC 12.5% groups 6+.
+Wheelchair accessible (please call ahead).
 Closed Sun, first week Jan.
-SC Amex, MasterCard, Visa. abbreviations
+On-street parking.
+Amex, MasterCard, Visa. abbreviations

-The Kelly family have transformed their elegant basement brasserie into a casual-smart hideaway where guests can choose between cocktails and sharing platters at the chi-chi bar, or accomplished cooking enjoyed in the spacious low-ceilinged restaurant or its heated, cushioned terrace.
+The Kelly family transformed their elegant basement brasserie into a casual-smart hideaway where guests can choose between cocktails and sharing platters at the chi-chi bar, or accomplished cooking enjoyed in the spacious low-ceilinged restaurant or its heated, cushioned terrace.

 The combined result is a reliable spot for comfortable dining (even with the inevitable noise-factor that comes with removing linen clothes from the equation) for business or family get-togethers, and an attractive hideout for a languid lunch or evening supper of a more romantic nature.